 How Do You Stop Your Beagle Eating All the Time?

 These are a few methods that you can use to control your dog’s eating.
 However, you will have to use several of these to stand any chance of being successful.
 Remember, because the Beagle is naturally prone to overeating, you will need to be constantly using these techniques to control your dog’s eating.
-You aren’t really ever going to be able to train that Beagle to not eat every bit of food that they can simply because that overeating is part of their natural instincts.
+You aren’t ever going to be able to train that Beagle to not eat every bit of food that they can simply because overeating is part of their natural instincts.

 Have Set Meal Times